GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  You will get a message like this if it works :
+  If successful, you'll get a message like this:

   ```bash